stuartfogel/CountingSheepPSG/README.md

 ## Usage

+1. Launch by typing 'countingSheepPSG' at command prompt.
-1. Customize display montage in:
+2. Customize display montage in:
 ~/montages/sleep_montage_default.m (rename and save to new file)
-2. Loads an EEGlab PSG dataset for signal preprocessing and annnotation
+3. Loads an EEGlab PSG dataset for signal preprocessing and annnotation.

 ### Supported Data Formats: